vvoronin/uuid/README.md

 # Recent Changes

+* Removed use of OS Thread locking and runtime package requirement
+* Changed String() output to CleanHyphen to match the canonical standard
+* Plenty of minor change and housekeeping
+* Removed default saver and replaced with interface
 * API changes to simplify use.
 * Added formatting support for user defined formats
 * Added support for Google App Engine
-* Varient type bits are now set correctly
+* Variant type bits are now set correctly
-* Varient type can now be retrieved more efficiently
+* Variant type can now be retrieved more efficiently
 * New tests for variant setting to confirm correctness
 * New tests added to confirm proper version setting
-* Type UUID change to UUIDArray for V3-5 UUIDS and UUIDStruct added for V1 UUIDs ** These implement the BinaryMarshaller and BinaryUnmarshaller interfaces
+* Type UUID change to UUIDArray for V3-5 UUIDs and UUIDStruct added for V1 UUIDs ** These implement the BinaryMarshaller and BinaryUnmarshaller interfaces
 * New was added to create a base UUID from a []byte slice - this uses UUIDArray
 * ParseHex was renamed to ParseUUID